-Objective: Ensure public/developer awareness of affordable mobile/manufactured home unit opportunities, thereby encouraging such construction.
+Objective: Ensure public/developer awareness of affordable

+mobile/manufactured home units affordable for extremely low- and very low-income groups.
+Additionally, prioritize projects with lower-income units in higher-opportunity areas such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas mobile/manufactured home unit opportunities, thereby encouraging such construction.
 Encourage and facilitate the development of 10 mobile /manufactured units (affordable to extremely low-, very low-, and low - income households) each year of this Housing Element Cycle through the efforts listed.

-Time Frame:Review Development Impact fees within six months of Housing Element adoption and implement any identified necessary changes at this point.
+Time Frame: Review Development Impact fees within six months of Housing the planning period.annually.

+Element adoption and implement any identified necessary changes at this point.
 Information will be disseminated as needed during the 2024-2029 Planning Period.
-Targeted outreach in higher-opportunity areas will be undertaken at least once during the planning period_annually.
+Targeted outreach in higher-opportunity areas will be undertaken at least once during